 My search for tiles led me to Emilie Engelstad at Ita Design, who got me some beautiful surplus Fired Earth Onyx tiles.

-This project will also have leftover materials, which I plan to use to create a few more benches in the future.
+This project will also have leftover materials, which I plan to use to create a few more benches.

 Since StudioM3 are USM specialists we work with re-design, configuration and upcycling on a daily basis.
 We work with both living and working spaces and help clients adapt the furniture to meet their ever changing storage and furnishing needs.

 In our daily operations we save all of the consumables we use for packaging and deliveries like cardboard boxes, styrofoam, and plastic and re-use them multiple times.
 This saves us money and time, in addition to being good for the environment.
-We also distribute the furniture with electric Maxus van for city central deliveries and even use my own bio diesel modified 1978 Toyota Land Cruiser for smaller deliveries.
+We also distribute the furniture with an electric Maxus van for city central deliveries and I even use my own bio diesel modified and 4.2l-12HT turboed 1978 Toyota Land Cruiser for smaller deliveries.
 It runs on any plant based oil.